Skip to main content

 Data can be queried with SPARQL.
 SPARQL is the query language for RDF, the same way SQL is for relational databases.

-The link to the SPARQL Endpoint of the Federal Spatial Data Infrastructure is below in «Further information».
-Example queries are available in the documentation of the SPARQL Endpoint.
+The link to the SPARQL Endpoint of the Federal Spatial Data Infrastructure can be accessed at https://geo.ld.admin.ch/sparql/.

 Example queries